Columbia teaching assistants end week-long protest strike

 - At Nike, revolt led by women leads to exodus of male executives

+Nadler told the Associated Press that he believed Columbia was trying to hold out until President Donald Trump appoints more conservative members to the NLRB who might reverse the decision from August 2016.

+“I assume the administrators here would be the first to oppose the Trump administration’s challenging the rule of law in so many different areas,” he said.
+“They shouldn’t be encouraging it, and going along with it, and trying to take advantage of it here.”

-New York Democratic gubernatorial candidate and Barnard College alumna Cynthia Nixon made an appearance on Monday, when she swung a pro-union sign over her coat and joined the picket line.
+New York Democratic gubernatorial candidate and Barnard College alumna Cynthia Nixon also made an appearance.
+She swung a pro-union sign over her coat and joined the picket line.

+“I think the power concedes nothing without a demand.
+It never has and it never will,” Nixon said.
+“It’s really important what these graduate students and adjuncts are doing today, and I think it’s shameful that Columbia will not honor their demands for a union and will not sit down with them.”

+Although Monday marked the final day of the strike, Hull said it will not be the union’s last unless Columbia changes its position.